EMODnet/EMODnet-Biology-thermal-traits/README.md

 # EMODnet Biology thermal traits
-Deriving, summarising and visualising thermal affinities for European marine species
+Deriving, summarising and visualising thermal affinities for European marine species.
+Work supported by EMODnet biology with additional support to TJW during development of these methods provided by the UK [Marine Ecosystems Research Programme](http://www.marine-ecosystems.org.uk).
 # Overview
 The aim is to derive thermal affinities for all European marine species, by matching occurrence records from [OBIS](http://www.iobis.org) to gridded temperature products.
 These species-level thermal affinities are then used to produce assemblage-level averages on a 0.5º grid covering European seas, separately for major functional groups (e.g. benthos, zooplankton, fish).
 Finally these gridded assemblage-level averages are compared to current and projected future sea temperatures to identify areas of high climate vulnerability for each functional group.
 # Useful Shortcuts